acktreptow/photo-showcase/README.md

 Welcome to the Photo Showcase!
 A tour through various Next.js fetching/caching strategies available in the React framework, showcased through Unsplash photos.

-To view the showcases, click [here](https://photo-showcase-theta.vercel.app/)!
+To view the different showcases, click [here](https://photo-showcase-theta.vercel.app/)!

 ## Technologies Used